vitalboyzf/cloudberrydb-site/docs/sql-stmts/create-index.md

 `CREATE INDEX` is a Cloudberry Database extension to the SQL standard.
 There are no provisions for indexes in the SQL standard.

-Cloudberry Database does not support the concurrent creation of indexes (`CONCURRENTLY` keyword is not supported).

 ## See also

 [`ALTER INDEX`](/docs/sql-stmts/alter-index.md), [`DROP INDEX`](/docs/sql-stmts/drop-index.md)